gerryw1389/gerryw1389.github.io/_posts/2020-07-02-three-tries-migrating-plex.md

 2. So before this, I had folders under my `s:\` in Windows that I shared to my Centos 7 VM that would mount them on boot and use those to read into the Plex library.
 Now I get to point it locally!.
 But I had a problem... all my directory permissions were read/execute only even though I had `computername\Adminstrators` as full control to the root of the `S:\` with inheritance enabled.

    - So I was able to create folders if I launched powershell as administrator, then typed `wsl` and then `cd /mnt/s/somefolder` and `mkdir whatever`.
-   - But I didn't want to launch PS as admin every time....
+   - But I didn't want to launch PS as admin every time...
    - Found the fix was just to add my user explicitly to root of `S:\` NTFS Security and then run `wsl` again and it would pick up that my user had permissions!

 3. So after I got permissions sorted and the container running, I went to `localhost:32400` in my browser and Plex was running!
 I signed in and removed my old server and pointed to this server.
 Now, I just need to run `wsl -e docker start plex` in my startup script to start my container instead of [launching vbox](https://automationadmin.com/2019/09/virtualbox-startup-changes/).